 - Before submitting Early Alerts, communicate to your class why you are submitting them and your expectations for students who receive them.
 Setting the expectations prior to an alert being submitted will make the student more likely to respond.

-General guidelines for submitting a success notification:
+General guidelines for submitting an alert:

 - Select appropriate categories and reasons.
 This will help when tracking the student’s progress later.